clr/trie/README.md

 ## Installation

 I did not publish a gem.
 Clone it.
+Then run tests:

-    $ ./console
+    $ rake

 ## Usage